 My Approach to Community Development

-To help level the playing field, I volunteered to provide funding for several significant community development projects in Cambodia, Laos and also Honduras.
+To help level the playing field, I volunteered to provide funding for several meaningful community development projects in Cambodia, Laos and also Honduras.
 As a result, I ended up disbursing 30% of my net worth to fund these projects.

 The projects I funded included the construction of new schools, scholarship programs, environmental conservation and also community health care.
 As a result, thousands of children, families and their communities will benefit for many years to come.

-Community Development In Prey Chas, Cambodia
+Primary School in Prey Chas, Cambodia

 Prey Chas, Cambodia is a small rural community located in Battambang Province that depends on fishing as their sole means of subsistence.
-Additionally, Prey Chas is a floating village located on the shores of a Tonle Sap tributary in Battambang Province.
+Additionally, Prey Chas is a floating village located on the shores of a Tonle Sap tributary.
 Tonle Sap is a large freshwater lake located in west central Cambodia and access to the community is only possible by boat.

 Indeed, the local economy and the community are very responsive to the fickle nature of Tonle Sap.
-Additionally, Cambodia is still in shambles because of the destruction and instability perpetuated by the Vietnam War.
+Additionally, Cambodia is still in shambles because of the destruction and instability that resulted from the Vietnam War.
 The immediate challenges facing Cambodia include insufficient funding for community development projects such as schools, healthcare and infrastructure.

-Community Development In Nong Tae, Laos
+Primary School in Nong Tae, Laos

-Community Development In Honduras
+Community Development in Honduras

 After installation the amount of wood required to operate the stove is reduced by 70%.
 As a result, this will significantly lower carbon emissions and also relieve the strain on the forest because less trees are needed for fuel.